itz-hamza/demo/README.md

 i need to learn much more stuff about all these things

 i just know the bare basics as of now

+watched that video upto 20 mins will continue later